elastic/crawler/docs/CLI.md

 #### `crawler schedule`

 Creates a schedule to recurrently crawl the configured domain in the provided config file.
+The scheduler uses a cron expression that is configured in the Crawler configuration file using the field `schedule.pattern`.
+See [scheduling recurring crawl jobs](../README.md#scheduling-recurring-crawl-jobs) for details on scheduling.

 Can optionally take a second configuration file for Elasticsearch settings.
-See [CONFIG.md](./CONFIG.md) for details on the configuration files, and [scheduling recurring crawl jobs](../README.md#scheduling-recurring-crawl-jobs) for details on scheduling.
+See [CONFIG.md](./CONFIG.md) for details on the configuration files.

 ```bash
 # schedule crawls using only crawler config